fl0ppy-d1sk/bunkerized-phpmyadmin/README.md

 `HIDE_PMA_VERSION`
 Values : *yes* / *no*
 Default value : *yes*
 If set to *yes*, the version of phpMyAdmin will be set to 0.0.0.
-This is a 'hack' to prevent showing the real version to users.
-It hasn't been hardly tested yet to see if that breaks some features.
+This is a 'hack' to prevent showing the real version to users (more info [here](https://www.bunkerity.com/hide-version-of-phpmyadmin/)).
+It hasn't been hardly tested yet to see if that breaks some features, feel free to open an issue on GitHub if that happens.

 `REMOVE_FILES`
 Values : *\<list of files and directories to remove from phpMyAdmin separated with space\>*